thaitype/kubricate/docs/guide/why-kubricate.md

 Kubricate isn’t trying to be the platform.
 It gives *you* the tools to build yours — cleanly, safely, and with less noise.

+## Comparison

+### 1. YAML Template Builders — How we write manifests in code

+Most infrastructure-as-code tools today fall into two broad styles:

+#### **Stateful Builders**
+Tools like [Terraform](https://github.com/hashicorp/terraform), [Pulumi](https://github.com/pulumi/pulumi), or [cdk8s](https://github.com/cdk8s-team/cdk8s) treat infrastructure as a living system — with a state file, construct tree, or engine to track what’s been deployed and how it changes.
+They offer powerful abstractions, but also introduce complexity:

+- You often need to manage lifecycle state explicitly.
+- Switching between environments means juggling context or stacks.
+- Secrets and configs tend to be tightly bound to the tool's internal engine.

+They’re ideal when you want to *control the whole world*.
+But they come with runtime dependencies — and learning curves.

+#### **Stateless Builders**
+Tools like [Kosko](https://github.com/tommy351/kosko) take a simpler route: treat Kubernetes as plain YAML generation.
+You write TypeScript.
+You output manifests.
+That’s it.

+No control plane.
+No magic.
+Just predictable builds.

+Kosko is lightweight — but it leaves composition and structure up to you.
+You’re responsible for organizing complexity as your platform grows.

+**Kubricate** sits in the stateless category — but brings the structure that’s usually missing.

+It gives you:
+- **Type-safe primitives** to define manifests clearly
+- **Stack-level composition** so you can scale patterns, not just templates
+- **Plugin hooks** to extend behavior, without introducing runtime drift

+> Like Kosko, Kubricate runs before deployment.
+> But unlike Kosko, it understands *platform structure* — not just files.

+You don’t manage state.
+You don’t run a daemon.
+You don’t explain what changed — you declare what *should be*.

+### 2. Grouping Templates — How we reuse structure across environments

+Managing one YAML file is easy.
+Managing 30 services across 3 environments?
+That’s when most teams reach for **Helm**.

+#### **Helm**

+Helm lets you template values into your YAML — like functions with parameters.
+You write one chart, then inject different values (`values.yaml`) for dev, staging, or prod.

+It’s powerful — and familiar to many teams.
+But it introduces complexity when logic grows:

+- Templates are untyped — one wrong indent can break everything.
+- Logic is hidden in Go templating, hard to validate or refactor.
+- Sharing patterns between charts often means copy-paste or deep conventions.

+> Helm helps with reuse — but logic often hides inside templates, making visibility harder across teams.

+Helm also includes lifecycle tools: `install`, `upgrade`, `rollback`.
+If you use those features, Helm tracks what it installs — as **releases** stored in your cluster.

+But Helm can also be used purely for rendering — as a template engine without state or deployment logic.
+Many teams use it this way in GitOps workflows.

+> Helm gives you both: templating and deployment.
+> That integration comes with more moving parts — by design.

+#### **Kubricate**

+Kubricate takes a design-first approach.

+You **declare what secrets are needed** — like `addSecret('API_KEY')` — and define **where they come from** and **where they go**.
+This turns secrets into part of the platform’s *structure*, not just its config.

+> No scattered annotations.
+No runtime surprises.
+Just declarative intent.

+Kubricate separates secret ownership into two concepts:

+- **Connectors** — describe *where* secrets come from (e.g. dotenv, Vault, 1Password)
+- **Providers** — describe *how* those secrets should be delivered (e.g. Kubernetes `Secret`, `ExternalSecret`, or annotations)

+This means your application logic stays clean.
+If you want to switch from Vault to 1Password — or from `ExternalSecret` to `Secret` — you don’t rewrite templates.
+You rewire the config.

+> With Vault Agent, the injection logic is encoded in annotations — often copied across multiple YAML files.
+> With Kubricate, that logic lives in code — versioned, testable, and abstracted.

+Kubricate doesn’t replace your secret backend.
+It replaces the glue, templates, and trial-and-error needed to make those tools work together.

+> Design your secrets like code.
+> Render them like infrastructure.
+> Deliver them without guessing.

+### 3. Secret Solutions — How we manage sensitive data in Kubernetes

+**Secret management in Kubernetes has long been a fragmented challenge.**

+Most teams rely on tools like **External Secrets Operator (ESO)**, **Vault Agent**, or **SOPS** to inject, mount, or encrypt secrets across environments.
+Each of these works — but with trade-offs:

+---

+#### **ESO (External Secrets Operator)**

+ESO syncs secrets from backends like AWS Secrets Manager or Vault into Kubernetes using CRDs.
+It’s powerful for automation — but deeply tied to YAML and CRD sprawl.

+You manage configuration across multiple files, often repeating annotations or labels.
+Reusing patterns or testing changes becomes harder as the system grows.

+---

+#### **Vault Agent Injector**

+Vault Agent Injector is part of the HashiCorp Vault ecosystem.
+It injects secrets dynamically into running Pods via sidecar containers — without writing them as Kubernetes Secrets.

+This avoids persisting secrets in the cluster — but introduces operational complexity:

+- Requires per-Pod annotations to configure secret injection
+- Relies on Vault auth policies, roles, and token lifecycles
+- Failures can be silent and difficult to debug during rollout

+It’s highly secure — but harder to validate at design time.

+---

+#### **SOPS / Sealed Secrets**

+Tools like SOPS encrypt secrets for Git storage.
+They’re GitOps-friendly, but introduce lifecycle friction:

+- Rotation is manual or tool-driven
+- Secrets are versioned, but often detached from application ownership
+- There’s no universal way to trace where secrets go — or who uses them

+---

+#### **Kubricate**

+Kubricate takes a design-first approach.

+You **declare what secrets are needed** — like `addSecret('API_KEY')` — and define **where they come from** and **where they go**.
+This turns secrets into part of the platform’s *structure*, not just its config.

+> No scattered annotations.
+No runtime surprises.
+Just declarative intent.

+Kubricate separates secret ownership into two concepts:

+- **Connectors** — describe *where* secrets come from (e.g. dotenv, Vault, 1Password)
+- **Providers** — describe *how* those secrets should be delivered (e.g. Kubernetes `Secret`, `ExternalSecret`, or annotations)

+This separation means your application logic stays clean.
+If you want to switch from Vault to 1Password — or from `ExternalSecret` to `Secret` — you don’t rewrite templates.
+You rewire the config.

+> With Vault Agent, the injection logic is encoded in annotations — often copied across multiple YAML files.
+> With Kubricate, that logic lives in code — versioned, testable, and abstracted.

+Kubricate doesn’t replace your secret backend.
+It replaces the glue, templates, and trial-and-error needed to make those tools work together.

+> Design your secrets like code.
+> Render them like infrastructure.
+> Deliver them without guessing.

+### Conclusion — Choosing structure over sprawl
+Kubernetes has tools for templating, syncing, and injecting — but not for organizing.

+Kubricate doesn’t replace your secrets, your charts, or your clusters.
+It replaces the friction between them — with code, structure, and clarity.